Image maker. Traveller. Writer. Aspiring Humanitarian. Mobile Photo Educator.

 Tours to South Africa

-With seven trips to South Africa and over six months combined in-country since December 2012, Andrea is available to consult and offer guidance in planning your once-in-a-lifetime trip.
+With eight trips to South Africa and over six months combined in-country since December 2012, Andrea is available to consult and offer guidance in planning your once-in-a-lifetime trip.
 Visit Tours to South Africa to join Andrea on a trip to this incredible part of the world.

 Mission: It aims to empower women to have a voice, a creative outlet, Internet access and sustainable income through the sales of photographic products and photo-centric campaigns.